wpswings/woo-gift-cards-lite/readme.txt

 == PLUGIN COMPATIBILITIES ==

 1) The WooCommerce gift card plugin is compatible with the [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-giftcards-product&utm_medium=giftcards-org-page&utm_campaign=giftcards-product) plugin that enables you to leverage the following benefits:

-* You can allow your users to use Gift Card Coupons for subscription-related activities like first signup fee discount, a signup percentage discount, recurring discounts.
+a.
+You can allow your users to use Gift Card Coupons for subscription-related activities like first signup fee discount, a signup percentage discount, recurring discounts.
-* Use gift cards on existing subscriptions for renewal orders based on coupon amount.
+b.
+Use gift cards on existing subscriptions for renewal orders based on coupon amount.
-* If the subscription is purchased using a gift card, the same gift card will be applicable for the renewals too.
+c.
+If the subscription is purchased using a gift card, the same gift card will be applicable for the renewals too.

 2) The Ultimate Gift Card for WooCommerce plugin is also compatible with the **WPML** and **Multisite**.